malikrashidk/tooltrace/BROWSER_EXTENSION_SETUP.md

 - Make sure you're on the actual tool site (not a blog or help page)

 ### "Failed to add tools" message
-- Ensure SaaS Hub app is running locally
+- Ensure Tool Trace app is running locally
 - Check your browser console for error messages
 - Try refreshing both the extension and the app